demonsofya/my-printf-on-nasm/README.md

-# my printf on my
+# my printf on nasm
 My printf function 'my_printf' written on NASM for Windows